 There are currently no forms of income or capital gains tax in the British Virgin Islands (BVI).
-The concept of residence and domicile is not applicable, however an individual is taxable in the BVI if they are gainfully employed (§2) or transfer ownership of BVI property (§8).
+Residence and domicile is not relevant to an individual's tax status in the BVI.
+However an individual is taxable in the BVI if they are gainfully employed (§2) or transfer ownership of BVI property (§8).